Ralsei-x64/aethers-oc-efi/README.md

  - Joining calls on the official Discord app.
 (Might just be a personal issue, but Vesktop does not suffer from this issue.)

 **Acknowledgements:**
-- The [AMD OS X](https://discord.com/invite/EfCYAJW) discord for providing a patched version of AppleIGC which works with my system.
+- The [AMD OS X](https://discord.com/invite/EfCYAJW) for being insanely helpful and providing a patched version of AppleIGC
 - [AMD Vanilla](https://github.com/AMD-OSX/AMD_Vanilla) for AMD patches
 - [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) for teaching me how to set up OpenCore
 - [Apple](https://apple.com) for macOS